 - Once they start to froth up, start adding the reserved sugar, one tablespoon at a time, letting it mix in for at least 30 - 60 seconds in between additions.
 Keep going until all the sugar has been added.
 The meringue should be thickened to soft peaks by now.
 Keep it whipping on medium speed while you prepare the sugar syrup.

-- Place the saucepan with the sugar and water on medium heat, with a thermometer, and bring it to a soft bubble.
+- Place the saucepan with the sugar and water on medium heat, with a thermometer, and bring it to a soft boil.
 Do not stir.
 Once the sugar has all dissolved and the thermometer reads 240°F / 115°C, it's ready to use.
-Note: If you are confident in the kitchen, you can boil the sugar syrup and mix up the egg whites at the same time, but if this is your first time you may want to do the egg whites first, then the syrup.
+Note: If you are confident in the kitchen, you can boil the sugar syrup and mix up the egg whites at the same time, but if this is your first time, you may want to do the egg whites first, then the syrup.

 - With the mixer on low speed, start pouring the sugar syrup into the egg whites in a very slow and steady stream, being careful not to hit the side of the bowl or the whisk.
 Keep going until it has all been added.

-- Once the sugar syrup is all into the meringue, the bowl should feel hot to touch.
+- Once the sugar syrup is all into the meringue, the bowl should feel hot to the touch.
 Continue whipping on high until the bowl feels cool.

-- About halfway through adding the butter your frosting will be a very strange consistency - don't panic!
+- About halfway through adding the butter, your frosting will be a very strange consistency - don't panic!
 Just keep adding the butter and it will thicken.

 - Once all the butter is incorporated, add the vanilla and whip for another minute.
-You should have a thick, glossy frosting.1 teaspoon Vanilla
+You should have a thick, glossy frosting.1 teaspoon Vanilla Extract

 - Now add in the cooled strawberry puree a little at a time until you achieve the strength of strawberry flavor you want.
-If you want a punchier flavor you can add a few drops of strawberry flavor to boost it, but I don't think it needs it.
+If you want a punchier flavor, you can add a few drops of strawberry flavor to boost it, but I don't think it needs it.

 - If you aren't going to use the buttercream right away, store it in the fridge in an airtight container and then let it come back to room temperature and whip it on high again for a minute or two before using.